 How Are We Living, SoCal?
-[Check Out The Post Pandemic Lives Of Dog Moms From Across The Globe}
+[Check Out The Post Pandemic Lives Of Dog Moms From Around The World]

 Ready.
 Set.
 JET SET!
 We are off to our next destination and I happen to think it’s the perfect place to spend some of our summer.
 Welcome to beautiful Southern California and our next dog mom duo — Vanessa and Daisy (@itsdaisyandvanessa on The Gram).